marielin/SmartStatus-Minimal/README.md

 ### Features

-Ceci est une version modifiée de la WatchApp de Robhh.
-C'est une *WatchApp* se connectant à l'iPhone et affichant des informations, le tout intelligement, et en français.
-This is a custom version of Robhh's SmartStatus WatchApp.
+This is a custom, personnal version of Robhh's SmartStatus WatchApp with some good improvements
 #### Original SmartStatus features
 * Weather Forecast
 * iPhone Battery